 http://www.eriecountyal.org/EC%20scholarship%20page.html

-MMB Accounting Diversity Scholarship: For minority students seeking to pursue a career in accounting.
+2025 Accounting Diversity Scholarship: The MMB Accounting Diversity Scholarship is for senior minority students seeking to pursue a career in accounting.
 This will be a $2,000-per-year scholarship renewed for up to 5 years.
 To apply students must identify with an ethnic minority, have applied to a college in NYS offering an accounting program that would lead to licensure as a CPA, and have accounting as their major field of study.
+Application deadline: April 30th 2025.
+For more information see Mrs. Laure in the counseling office

 State Troopers Scholarship Programs